biznisbox/biznisbox/README.md

 ## Need help?

 If you need help with BiznisBox, please contact us at our email address: [app@biznisbox.com](mailto:app@biznisbox.com).
 We will be happy to help you.
-You can also open an issue on GitHub.
+You can also open an [issue on GitHub](https://github.com/biznisbox/biznisbox/issues).

 ## Documentation

 Documentation is available at [https://docs.biznisbox.com](https://docs.biznisbox.com).

+## Contribute

+You want to participate in the development of the BiznisBox application.
+We are currently looking for people to participate in development.

 ## License